0xReisearch/academic-mcp/README.md

 # Academic Research MCP Server

-An MCP server that provides tools for searching scientific articles from ArXiv and Google Scholar with automatic ArXiv fallback for paywalled papers.
+An MCP server that provides tools for searching scientific articles from ArXiv and Google Scholar.

 ## Features